Your Company Has Signed The Cotton Pledge. What’s Next?

 These Next Steps are applicable to both the Uzbek Cotton Pledge and the Turkmen Cotton Pledge.
 We encourage companies and brands to sign both Cotton Pledges to further collaboration, transparency, traceability, and accountability.

 Once the public declaration is made, it should be communicated clearly to all employees and suppliers, and implemented into daily business practices via contracts, supplier meetings, trainings, or educational materials.
 Brands need to report publicly the steps being taken to ensure that company policies on Uzbek cotton are communicated, monitored, and adhered to by garment manufacturers, fabric mills, and yarn spinners throughout the company’s entire value chain.

 2. Endorse YESS - Yarn Ethically & Sustainably Sourced

 YESS utilizes the OECD risk-based due diligence approach to identify and eliminate slavery from cotton production and apparel value chains.
-The company can endorse the YESS Statement of Support to promote this initiative.
+The company can add its name to the YESS Statement of Support to promote this initiative.
 Companies can financially sponsor YESS to support the implementation of this industry-wide due diligence system with yarn spinners.

 3. Involve Yarn Spinners and Textile Mills

 The company can assess risks by identifying the location of strategic textile mills, then comparing locations to the country information contained in RSN’s From the Field and To the Spinner reports.
 Brands should send a strong message on this issue to their sourcing agents, first-tier manufacturers, and textile suppliers, and then work with them to identify and engage spinning mills deeper in the chain.
-Brands should communicate to the mills that it is unacceptable to have any Uzbek cotton inside the same facilities where yarn or textiles are being manufactured for the brand.
+Brands should communicate to the mills that it is unacceptable to have any Uzbek or Turkmen cotton inside the same facilities where yarn or textiles are being manufactured for the brand.

 4. Join RSN’s Responsible Cotton Multi-Stakeholder Network